Kufra Airport: Airline and destinations

+Accidents and incidents

-In April 1942 a detachment of Squadron 16 of the South African Air Force with three Bristol Blenheim Mk.
+In a tragedy at Kufra, in April 1942 a detachment of Squadron 16 of the South African Air Force with three Bristol Blenheim Mk.
 IV aircraft was ordered to Kufra under the command of Major J.L.V. de Wet to strengthen the garrison air defences.
 On the morning of 4 May 1942 the three aircraft took off on a familiarization mission.
-They became lost and landed about 150 kilometres North East of Kufra.
+They became lost and landed about 150 kilometres northeast of Kufra.
 A sandstorm thwarted ground and air search parties, and by the time the lost aircraft were located on 11 May only one of the total 12-man crew was alive.

 On 26 August 2008, a hijacked Sudanese Boeing 737 landed at Kufra Airport after having departed at Nyala Airport, Darfur, with destination Khartoum.
 Earlier, Egyptian authorities had refused the plane to land in their national capital, Cairo.